Abortion in Mississippi: Context

 Medicaid expansion under the Affordable Care Act was rejected by Alabama, Georgia, Mississippi, and Missouri.
 Consequently, poor women in the typical age range to become mothers had a gap in coverage for prenatal care.
 According to Georgetown University Center for Children and Families research professor Adam Searing, "The uninsured rate for women of childbearing age is nearly twice as high in states that have not expanded Medicaid. ...
 That means a lot more women who don't have health coverage before they get pregnant or after they have their children. ...
 If states would expand Medicaid coverage, they would improve the health of mothers and babies and save lives."
 According to the 2018 Premature Birth Report Cards, Louisiana, Mississippi, and Alabama were all given an F. In the 2018 America's Health Rankings produced by United Health Foundation, Mississippi ranked 32nd in the country when it came to maternal mortality.
 A 2018 March of Dimes report stated that the preterm birth rate among African American women in Mississippi was significantly higher, 44% higher than women of all other races in the state.

+In the year following the overturn of Roe v.
+Wade in 2022, 210 pregnant women in a dozen states were criminally charged for conduct associated with their pregnancy, pregnancy loss or birth.
+Six states — Alabama, Mississippi, Ohio, Oklahoma, South Carolina and Texas — accounted for most cases.

+In August 2023, a 13-year-old girl in Mississippi made national news when she gave birth after being raped the previous fall; she was denied an abortion under Mississippi's near-total abortion ban.
+Her mother stated that no one informed her of the state's rape exception.

+In 2025, the Mississippi State Department of Health declared a public emergency in response to a sharp increase in infant mortality across the state, increasing to the highest rate in over a decade.
+Mississippi has the highest infant mortality rate in the United States.
+This was partially attributed to Mississippi's total abortion ban, resulting in a higher number of infant deaths due to fatal fetal abnormalities, congenital malformations and genetic and chromosomal disorders.